Edinburgh Corporation Tramways

 Given that the name of the undertaking was changed in early 1928, it is almost certain that uniforms after this date would have borne 'Edinburgh Corporation Transport' insignia.

 Edinburgh also employed parcels boys and points boys.
-Both grades wore single-breasted jackets identical to those worn by conductors, initially with kepi-style caps and later on (probably from the mid 1930s), military-style caps.
-The caps bore nickel, script-lettering grade badges — Points Boy or Parcels — the former being a two-piece rather than a one-piece badge.
-In the case of points boys, the standard municipal cap badge was worn above the script-lettering grade badge; however, parcels boys seem to have made do without, until around the 1930s, and possibly even later.
-Points boys, who stood outside in all weathers, were issued with heavy-duty double-breasted greatcoats, whilst parcels boys tended to wear a lighter-weight variety similar to tramcar staff.
-The sole surviving shot of a pointsman (not a boy) — taken in 1922 — shows the individual wearing a single-breasted jacket with three hip/waist level pockets (with flaps), four buttons and lapels; other than the buttons, the jacket appears to have been devoid of insignia.
-Caps were military in style and carried a script-lettering grade badge — Pointsman — along with the standard municipal cap badge.
+Both grades wore single-breasted jackets identical to those worn by conductors, initially with kepi-style caps and later on (probably from the mid 1930s), tensioned-crown peaked caps.
+The caps bore nickel, script-lettering grade badges — 'Points Boy' or 'Parcels' — the former being a two-piece rather than a one-piece badge.
+In the case of points boys, the standard municipal cap badge was worn above the script-lettering grade badge; parcels boys, however, seem to have made do without until around the 1930s, and possibly even later.
+Points boys, who stood outside in all weathers, were issued with heavy-duty double-breasted greatcoats, whilst parcels boys tended to wear a lighter-weight variety similar to tramcar crews.
+A photograph of a pointsman (not a boy) — taken in 1922 — shows the individual wearing a single-breasted jacket with three hip/waist level pockets (with flaps), four buttons and lapels; other than the buttons, the jacket appears to have been devoid of insignia.
+The tensioned-crown peaked caps carried a script-lettering grade badge — 'Pointsman' — along with the standard cap badge.

 The corporation inherited a significant number of conductresses from the E&DTCo, seemingly dispensing with their services with alacrity, so they simply continued to wear their company attire, even down to their cap badges.
-The corporation also employed a significant number of ladies during the Second World War, appointing its first conductresses in May 1941 and having over 600 just one year later!
+The corporation also employed a significant number of ladies during the Second World War, appointing its first conductresses in May 1941 (on the motorbuses) and having over 600 just one year later!
 The ladies were issued with tailored, piped, single-breasted jackets with four buttons, two breast pockets (with button closures) and lapels; the collars bore 'E C T' initials on both sides.
-A matching skirt was also provided, along with a baggy peaked cap which bore the usual municipal cap badge, though seemingly without a script-lettering grade badge.
+A matching skirt was also provided, along with a baggy peaked cap that bore the usual municipal cap badge, though seemingly without a script-lettering grade badge.

 Further reading